Last Updated on April 20, 2023 by Timothy Byron Smith

 Coffee Consumption Statistics – Prepare to be blown away by the figures

 How do different countries compare to each other in their coffee consumption habits worldwide?
-Does one country consume more than the other or are they setting records of consuming the most coffee?
+Does one country consume more than the other or are they setting records for consuming the most coffee?
 An average American, for example, drinks 2.7 cups of coffee in a day.
-This is nothing compared to the coffee consumption elsewhere.
+This is nothing compared to coffee consumption elsewhere.

 Coffee Consumption by Year